Using nitrogen fertilisers in nitrate vulnerable zones

 Your soil is shallow if it’s less than 40cm deep

-Crops on sandy or shallow soils
+Exceptions for crops on sandy or shallow soils

 If you sow a crop on sandy or shallow tillage land on or before 15 September, you can apply manures with high readily available nitrogen between 1 August and 15 September inclusive.